Translate

 The interest in symmetry and its relationship to the natural world has a long history.
 The Ancient Greeks became obsessed to discover nature’s underlying building blocks and Plato identified five perfect symmetrical shapes well before modern science could see molecular structures.
 Several thousand years earlier the great mystics had already reached their conclusions about nature and symmetry.
 The most sophisticated and earliest living document used by the Greeks in their quest for insight into nature was Hebrews uniquely alphanumeric Torah - The Bible.
 Here’s a glimpse of their discovery in the numerical values derived from the value of its 22 letters in the first 7 words of its opening verse (read from right to left);

-The large triangle is the 73rd drawn with 2701 blocks.
+The large triangle is the 73rd drawn with 2701 bricks or blocks.
 It contains the inverted 37th triangle drawn with 703 blocks, and three 36th triangles each with 666 blocks.

 The three sides of the 37th triangle (in the middle) intersect the 73rd’s sides at each midpoint (37th).